Notification policy

 |

-And that's it!
-You should now be receiving updates about tracked runs to your Discord server:
+Once the rule is created, you should receive updates about tracked runs on your Discord server:

 Pull request notifications

-Using them, one is able to not only target a single pull request but also pull requests targeting a specific branch or commit.
+With pull request notifications, you can target a single pull request as well as pull requests targeting a specific branch or commit.

-The pull request rule accepts multiple configurable parameters:
+The pull request rule accepts multiple configurable parameters, all optional:

-- a deduplication key for updating PR comments (Optional)
+deduplication_key: A deduplication key for updating PR comments.

 | package spacelift